davidblakneymoore/A-Function-for-Determining-the-Optimal-Sigmoid-Function-for-Fitting-Binary-Response-Data/README.md

 Unfortunately, this function can't handle multiple predictor variables yet.
 Some day I may update it to be able to account for multiple predictor variables.

-I took an outstanding course in Bayesian statistics with Dr. Remington Moll at the University of New Hampshire that really helped me write this function.
+I took an outstanding course in Bayesian statistics with Dr. Remington Moll at the University of New Hampshire that helped me write this function.

 This function takes 8 arguments.
 The first two are required.